oogles/vagrant-django/docs/config.rst

 .. note::

-    The settings contained in ``env.py`` are sensitive and/or environment-specific, and thus should not be committed to source control.
+    The settings contained in ``env.sh`` are sensitive and/or environment-specific, and thus should not be committed to source control.

+.. note:: Several of these settings affect ``env.py``.
+See :ref:`feat-env-py` for the virtues of using these values over values hardcoded in ``settings.py``.

 .. _conf-var-db-pass: